 Most Spectacular Christmas and Holiday Light Displays in Westchester

 Families all over Westchester and the Hudson Valley are decking their halls—and their houses—with holiday decorations.
-And while you can drive through almost any neighborhood and spot pretty lights and festive inflatables, there are certain houses that merit a trip all their own.
+And while you can drive through almost any neighborhood and spot pretty lights and festive inflatables, certain houses merit a trip all their own.

-The North Kensico Christmas Lights Show are synced to the music on 107.7.
+The North Kensico Christmas Lights Show is synced to the music on 107.7 FM.

-North Kensico Christmas Lights Show – 19, 21, 22 and 25 North Kensico Avenue, White Plains
+North Kensico Christmas Lights Show – White Plains

 Looking for a little Christmas nostalgia?
 This long-running display in Harrison has lots of antique pieces—plus tons more.
 Owner Roy Aletti has been decking out his house for more than 40 years!
 This video has a preview of what you’ll find.